-Like the chatty Cathy in the buffet line, these complex machine tools use a pc-based control spewing thousands of data points from the many different embedded sensors monitoring pressure, temperature, for different parts of the machine (spindle speed anyone?).
-In other words, way too much information for an plant-level operational dashboard.
+Like the chatty Cathy in the buffet line, these complex machine tools use a PC-based control spewing thousands of data points from the many different embedded sensors monitoring pressure, temperature, for different parts of the machine (spindle speed anyone?).
+In other words, way too much information for a plant-level operational dashboard.

 Since most of that is overkill for what you need to do, we’ll show you only the data you need and spare yourself the custom development you’d require to get it yourself.